TeamTechArt/AKMA/README.md

 ## AKMA-Introduction

-Audio Kinetic Media Art, shortly AKMA, which pronounces the same as the devil in Korean, is the media art generation solution based on StlyeGAN3 that produces a media art reacting actively to the volume of input audio.
+Audio Kinetic Media Art, shortly AKMA, which pronounces the same as the devil in Korean.

+AKMA is the media art generation solution based on StlyeGAN3 that produces a media art reacting actively to the volume of input audio.

 ## Factors-in-AKMA